waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_6.md

 <% end %>
 ```

-Note that we'll also have to update our password mismatch test since the automated message generated is slightly different from our earlier custom one.
+Note that we'll have to update our password mismatch test since the generated message is slightly different from our earlier custom one.

 Now we get a list of errors if the user is trying to both register with the same email and mistypes the password.